We run a confidential domestic abuse helpline that offers advice and information to people who want to talk through their options.

 If you are a professional wanting to refer someone please go to the West Mercia Women's Aid Website

-We have dedicated male and female domestic abuse support workers who are responsible for working with clients to help empower them to move on from the abuse they have or are enduring.
+West Mercia Women's Aid have dedicated female domestic abuse support workers who are responsible for working with clients to help empower them to move on from the abuse they have or are enduring.
 This targeted form of support will assist the client in directing them towards a path that is more prosperous than it is currently.

 Group recovery programmes

-Open to female victims of domestic abuse, these programmes are designed to help women work towards greater empowerment and awareness of the dynamics of abuse and how this affects her and her children.
+Open to female victims of domestic abuse, these programmes are run by West Mercia Women's Aid and are designed to help women work towards greater empowerment and awareness of the dynamics of abuse and how this affects her and her children.